facebookresearch/gtn_applications/recipes/diff_wfst/librispeech/README.md

 ## Marginalized decompositions

-Edit the following JSON files to use the correct path to the WSJ dataset JSON files and word piece token and lexicon files.
+Edit the following JSON files to use the correct path to the LibriSpeech dataset JSON files and word piece token and lexicon files.

 | # Tokens | No Marginalization | Marginalized Decompositions |
 | ----------- | ----------- | ----------- |